19hours/sg-statutes/Acts/Building Control Act.md

 shall not be regarded as constituting a professional or financial interest.

-(5) The Minister may, by notification in theGazette, exempt from subsection (1) any building or building works owned by or to be carried out for —
+(5) The Minister may, by notification in theGazette, exempt from subsection (1) any building owned by any public authority constituted by any public Act.

-(a) the Housing and Development Board;

-(b) the Land Transport Authority of Singapore; or

-(c) any other public authority constituted by any written law.
+[Act 22 of 2012 wef 28/07/2017]

 [18/95]